 - Low Ammonia Levels - If there is not enough ammonia produced in your system, your plants will not grow.
 Low ammonia occurs when there is not enough fish or there is too much water for the number of plants being grown in your system.
-Adding fish to your system, feeding them right, or using a smaller tank should solve this problem.
+Adding fish to your system, feeding them right, or using a smaller tank will solve this problem.

 The water source is the last on this list, but it is a very important parameter in monitoring your water quality.
 When you’re finished building and planning your aquaponics system, the first thing you need to do is to fill it up with water.

 It is important to know your water source as it can influence the water quality of your system.
 Your potential water source can be well water, surface water, and municipal water.
 Whatever source of water you use, it is essential to test it for a water quality profile to ensure that your water meets your fish and plant water requirements.